pattichis/projects/README.md

 You will have 15 minutes.
 Use 10 minutes for the presentation and 5 minutes for questions.

-For a basic review method presentation, here is the recommended slide layout: o	Title slide with your name, title, date o	Outline slide summarizing the different parts of your talk o	Introduction and Motivation of the Problem o	Background: Existing or competitive methods and what they have missed o	Proposed Method described via flow-chart or pseudocode o	Results including side-by-side comparisons with alternative methods (if possible) o	Discussion of your results and how they relate to other methods o	Concluding remarks summarizing your accomplishments and proposed future work
+For a basic review method presentation, here is the recommended slide layout:
+*	Title slide with your name, title, date
+*	Outline slide summarizing the different parts of your talk
+*	Introduction and Motivation of the Problem
+*	Background: Existing or competitive methods and what they have missed
+*	Proposed Method described via flow-chart or pseudocode
+*	Results including side-by-side comparisons with alternative methods (if possible)
+*	Discussion of your results and how they relate to other methods
+*	Concluding remarks summarizing your accomplishments and proposed future work

-For a basic review paper presentation, here is the recommended slide layout: o	Title slide with your name, title, date o	Outline slide summarizing the different parts of your talk o	Introduction and motivation for the review: Why is this area still relevant?
-Why do you expect this area to grow? o	Background: A summary of older methods that are much older, classical, and will not be the focus of this review. o	Current Systems: An outline of common components and characteristics of most current systems.
+For a basic review paper presentation, here is the recommended slide layout:
+*	Title slide with your name, title, date
+*	Outline slide summarizing the different parts of your talk
+*	Introduction and motivation for the review: Why is this area still relevant?
+Why do you expect this area to grow?
+*	Background: A summary of older methods that are much older, classical, and will not be the focus of this review.
+*	Current Systems: An outline of common components and characteristics of most current systems.
 Carefully provide choices for the different components.
-You can demonstrate some basic components o	Emerging Systems: Show some more recent systems that are significantly different that most “deployed” systems and how they differ o	Future Directions and Open problems in the area o	Concluding remarks summarizing problems that you consider closed and where the growth is likely to be
+You can demonstrate some basic components
+*	Emerging Systems: Show some more recent systems that are significantly different that most “deployed” systems and how they differ
+*	Future Directions and Open problems in the area
+*	Concluding remarks summarizing problems that you consider closed and where the growth is likely to be

 ## 2. Feedback response document